 After a public outing of the tax rate matrix, J. Gary Pretlow, the assemblyman for the 89th District of Mount Vernon and Yonkers, as well chairman of the racing and wagering committee, tweeted: “While the former Governor had a very limited vision for how a sports betting market could operate in New York, we now have the opportunity to get this right.
 We should license all applicants and allow them to compete for the business of New Yorkers.”

 Such a solution would actually simplify the New York situation as best as it can be given the huge mess that was created over the last few years.

 New York received bids from a large number of well-qualified companies, and I think it would be a mistake for us to limit the market to a few participants when we have the opportunity to have so many companies competing to provide New Yorkers with the best experience.— J Gary Pretlow (@JGPretlow) October 21, 2021

 Of course, one might wonder why gambling companies would even want to be licensed in New York if they have to pay 50% or more in taxes on top of licensing fees of $25 million a pop.
 The answer is that gambling companies have been notorious for overestimating the profitability of a market in some cases.
 New York, because of its population and perceived gambling appetite, is considered a plum for operators and they just can’t help themselves, regardless of tax rates and licensing fees.

-To wit, BetMGM CEO Adam Greenblatt speaking at a sports business forum arguing that an open-market approach would be best but … “We just need to work within the framework that is within what is possible.
+With online betting expected to be available through the BetMGM Sportsbook New York, the CEO of the company, Adam Greenblatt ,speaking at a sports business forum arguing that an open-market approach would be best but … “We just need to work within the framework that is within what is possible.
 So, we’re going to do the best we can with it, and that definitely participating in New York is essential.”

 However, as New York flirts with a sport wagering tax rate that could be at 50% or higher and with operators champing at the bit, some history is in order.